ANGLO-SAXON CHURCHES in England.asc

 Ink drawing of Anglo-Saxon archway in Sherborne Abbey (shown in orignal condition); refer to the pages on Sherborne Abbey for more detail.

-Ink drawing - Sherborne Abbey as it may have appeared in the early 11th century.
+Sherborne Abbey as it may have appeared in the early 11th century.

 Photo (inset below) of south arcade Great Paxton church, Huntingdonshire.